Approved by the LLAM membership – March 2016

 - Terms of Office: All officers and members of the committees shall serve until their successors are elected or appointed.

 ARTICLE IX.
 Nominations and Elections

 - Election shall be held by secret ballot.
 Electronic balloting is an acceptable method of conducting the election.
 At least twenty-one (21) days prior to the annual business meeting, the Secretary shall send a copy of the ballot to each voting member of the Corporation.
 All ballots must be returned to the Secretary (all votes must be cast) at least 7 days prior to the annual business meeting in order to be counted.
 The Secretary shall verify and count the ballots.
 The candidates receiving a plurality of votes shall be declared elected.
 In the case of a tie vote for any office, the winner shall be determined by lot conducted by the secretary.

 - Election results shall be reported at the annual business meeting and shall be published in the first issue of the Newsletter following the elections.

 ARTICLE X. Amendment of Bylaws

-- Amendments to these Bylaws shall be submitted for approval to the American Association of Law Libraries bylaws committee by the secretary after approval by members.
+- Amendments of the bylaws shall be submitted to the American Association of Law Libraries bylaws committee by the secretary after approval by members.

 ARTICLE XI.
 Anti-Discrimination

 Membership in the Corporation or participation in any activity of the Corporation shall not be denied or abridged to any individual on account of race, color, religion, gender, national origin, age, disability, or sexual orientation.

 STATEMENT REGARDING VENDOR SUPPORT